HazelnutParadise/insyra/Docs/plot.md

 - `Title`: The title of the box plot.
 - `Subtitle`: The subtitle of the box plot.
-- `SeriesData`: The data for the box plot.
+- `Data`: The data for the box plot.
 Supported types:
   - `map[string][][]float64`: A map where keys are series names, and values are two-dimensional float64 slices.
   - `map[string][]*insyra.DataList`: A map where keys are series names, and values are `DataList` structures.
   - `map[string][]insyra.IDataList`: A map where keys are series names, and values are `IDataList` interface implementations.